apify/langchain-apify/README.md

 ## Tools

-`ApifyActorsTool` class provides access to **Apify Actors**, which are cloud-based web scraping and automation programs that you can run without managing any infrastructure.
+`ApifyActorsTool` class provides access to [Apify Actors](https://apify.com/store), which are cloud-based web scraping and automation programs that you can run without managing any infrastructure.
 For more detailed information, see the [Apify Actors documentation](https://docs.apify.com/platform/actors).

 `ApifyActorsTool` is useful when you need to run an Apify Actor as a tool in LangChain.
 You can use the tool to interact with the Actor manually or as part of an agent workflow.